moltin/docs.moltin.com/catalog/categories/relationships/child-relationships.md

 {% api-method-spec %}
 {% api-method-request %}
 {% api-method-path-parameters %}
-{% api-method-parameter name="brandId" type="string" required=true %}
+{% api-method-parameter name="categoryId" type="string" required=true %}
-The ID of the brand you wish to make relationships to.
+The ID of the category you wish to make relationships to.
 {% endapi-method-parameter %}
 {% endapi-method-path-parameters %}

 {% api-method-body-parameters %}
 {% api-method-parameter name="type" type="string" required=true %}
-The type of related object (should be brand).
+The type of related object (should be category).
 {% endapi-method-parameter %}

 {% api-method-parameter name="id" type="string" required=true %}
-The ID of the parent brand.
+The ID of the parent category.
 {% endapi-method-parameter %}
 {% endapi-method-body-parameters %}
 {% endapi-method-request %}